Nervosys/Botnix/botnix/doc/manual/development/importing-modules.section.md

 ```

 The environment variable `NIXOS_EXTRA_MODULE_PATH` is an absolute path
-to a Botnix module that is included alongside the Nixpkgs Botnix modules.
+to a Botnix module that is included alongside the Botpkgs Botnix modules.
 Like any Botnix module, this module can import additional modules:

 ```nix